Minimum Auto Insurance Coverage Required in Your State

 State Requirements for Minimum Coverage: The Bottom Line

 Consider purchasing a full coverage policy, which offers both collision and comprehensive coverage, to ensure you are adequately protected.
 The rates may seem steep initially, but if you’re ever in an accident, you’ll be happy you had additional coverage to help.
+You can use our free quote comparison tool to find cheap rates in your state today.

 Compare Quotes From Top Companies and Save